Anatomy of rocky planets formed by rapid pebble accretion I. How icy pebbles determine the core fraction and FeO contents: Core mass fraction and FeO fraction in the mantle

 We use the planet formation model of \cite{Johansen+etal2021} to test if the pattern evident in Figure \ref{f:fFeO_fcore} is consistent with oxidation of iron by interaction with water outside of the water ice line.
 This model considers the formation and migration of terrestrial planets that accrete both pebbles and planetesimals.
+The planetesimals are assumed to form within a ring of width 0.1 AU at a distance of 2.3 AU from the host star, hence the protoplanet can only accrete planetesimals until it migrates out of the ring.
 The pebbles are assumed to drift through the protoplanetary disc.
 The planetesimal contribution is high ($\sim$50\%) as a protoplanet grows up to the mass of Mars; for higher masses pebble accretion strongly dominates.

 We calculate for each time-step in the planet formation model of \cite{Johansen+etal2021} the accreted iron mass, with the iron fraction based on the total amount calculated per body in Figure \ref{f:fFeO_fcore} to take into account a varying iron content in the accreted material for the different bodies.
 We assume that the iron in the accreted pebbles has a low oxide fraction (FeO, 5\%) and high sulfide fraction (FeS, 45\%), broadly consistent with spectral analysis of interstellar dust \citep{Westphal+etal2019}\footnote{These authors find oxide fraction of total iron $\zeta_{\rm FeO}<0.35$ and sulfide fraction $\zeta_{\rm FeS}<0.45$, with the remaining fraction $\zeta_{\rm Fe(m)}$ in metallic iron form.
 These values are also consistent with the low FeO contents of enstatite chondrites and H ordinary chondrites where the iron has likely been reduced by chondrule formation in a reducing gas \citep{Connolly+etal1994}.
 Even H chondrites, with their contents of metallic iron, are overall iron poor compared to the solar composition and may have preferentially accreted rocky chondrules over the metal nuggets that carry most of the metallic iron.}.
 We assume that the iron accreted together with water becomes 100\% oxidized.
 We furthermore assume that iron in the accreted planetesimals is 100\% oxidized, except for the iron bound in FeS.
 All the protoplanets are started at $r_0=1.6$ AU.